architech-boards/hachiko-documentation/source/qt_creator.rst

 .. image:: _static/qt-5.png

-In the next section we will debug our Hello World! application directly on hachiko.
+In the next section we will debug our Hello World! application directly on Hachiko/SDRAM.

 Debug Hello World project
 -------------------------